TALK TO SALES

 Why should I offer an account-based health plan (ABHP)?

-Before we dive in, let’s cover why ABHPs are valuable for small employers.
+Before we dive in, let’s cover why you should consider ABHPs as part of your health benefits package.

-ABHPs allow small employers to use pre-tax money to help their employees with healthcare costs, allowing employees to save on out-of-pocket expenses.
-Employers can design an ABHP to best fit their organization's and employees' needs.
+ABHPs allow employers to use pre-tax dollars to help their employees pay for healthcare costs, meaning employees save on out-of-pocket expenses.
+ABHPs are flexible, so employers can design their benefits to best fit their organization's and employees' needs.

-In most cases, you can pair a group health insurance plan with a medical spending account so it can serve as a supplement to your existing insurance if you already have a plan in place or hope to offer one in the future.
+In most cases, you can pair a group health insurance plan with a medical spending account so it can serve as a supplement to your existing insurance.

-Or, you can design an account-based health benefit as a total replacement for a group policy, offering employees only a medical spending account.
-Under this type of benefit, employees can use their employer dollars to purchase an individual health insurance policy, pay for medical expenses, or even opt into a spouse’s health insurance policy.
+However, you can use some types of account-based health benefits as a total replacement for a group policy, offering employees only a medical spending account.
+Under this type of benefit, employees can use their employer dollars to buy an individual health insurance plan, pay for medical expenses, or even opt into a spouse’s health insurance policy.

 What account-based health plan options are available?

-The three accounts we’ll go over are the HRA, HSA, and FSA—each one allows employers to offer tax-free money to employees for qualifying medical expenses, but each works a little differently.
+The three tax-advantaged benefits we’ll go over are the HRA, HSA, and healthcare FSA.
+Each one allows employers to offer tax-free money to employees for qualifying medical expenses, but each ABHP works a little differently.

 Health reimbursement arrangement (HRA)

-HRA payments are tax-free to the organization and can also be tax-free to employees as long as the employees have minimum essential coverage (MEC).
+HRAs also have tax advantages.
+HRA payments are tax-free to the employer and can also be income tax-free to your employees as long as they have minimum essential coverage (MEC).

-PeopleKeep offers three HRAs that cater to any organization size or budget:
+PeopleKeep enables employers to offer three types of HRAs that cater to any organization’s size or budget:

 Health savings account (HSA)

 Next is the HSA.
-An HSA is a special bank account that allows participants to save money—pre-tax—to be used specifically for medical expenses in the future.
-Account holders are typically issued a debit card to pay for healthcare items and other eligible expenses.
+An HSA is a special bank account allowing participants to save pre-tax dollars for future medical expenses.
+Banks or HSA administrators typically issue account holders a debit card to pay for healthcare items and other eligible costs.
+Either an individual or employer can open an HSA.
+But in either case, the individual always owns it.

 Unlike an HRA, both you and your employee can contribute funds to this account, so it’s a combination of your employee’s money and money provided by your organization.

-To contribute to an HSA, the employee must enroll in an HSA-qualified HDHP.
-All contributions remain in the HSA indefinitely until your employee uses them.
+To contribute to an HSA, the employee must enroll in an HSA-qualified high deductible health plan (HDHP).
+All contributions remain in the HSA indefinitely until an employee uses them.
 There’s no vesting schedule or tax penalty if the money goes unspent, and the funds roll over yearly.
-But annual contribution limits control how much you can contribute in a given year.
+However, annual contribution limits control how much you can contribute in a given year.

 Flexible spending account (FSA)

-There are also limitations to the rollover.
+There are also limitations to rollover amounts.
 Employers may allow up to $500 to roll over at the end of the year.
-Otherwise, the employee must forfeit unused funds at the end of the year.
+Otherwise, FSAs have a “use it or lose it” provision.
+This means the employee must forfeit their unused balance at the end of the year.

 HRA